Japan puts Osaka, 2 other areas under virus semi-emergency

 Japan had 474,773 cases and 9,162 deaths as of Wednesday, according to the health ministry.
 Osaka reported 599 daily new cases Wednesday, surpassing Tokyo's 414.

 Cases in Tokyo has also been on the rise.
 The capital city on Thursday reported 475 new cases.
-Tokyo Gov. Yuriko Koike warned that a situation like in Osaka "can happen here at any time.”
+Tokyo Gov. Yuriko Koike warned that a situation similar to Osaka "can happen here at any time.”

 Government advisers say cases are increasing in parts of the country, including western and northern Japan, and variants that are believed to be more contagious are rising rapidly in the Osaka region.

-Hyogo Gov. Toshizo Ido told reporters his prefecture has faced sharp upsurges since early March, especially in Kobe and a few other cities where the majority of new cases were from variants.
+Hyogo Gov. Toshizo Ido told reporters his prefecture has faced a sharp upsurge since early March, especially in Kobe and a few other cities where the majority of new cases were from variants.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.